 Real-Life Scenario:

-It’s like adjusting the volume on a microphone during a performance—you want it loud enough for everyone to hear clearly, but not so loud that it distorts.
-In radio, proper microphone gain ensures clear transmissions.
+It’s like adjusting the microphone volume during a live performance—you want it loud enough to be clear, but not so loud that it distorts or causes feedback.
+In radio, proper microphone gain ensures clear and interference-free communication.

 Key Takeaways:

-- Avoid overmodulation to prevent signal distortion and interference.
+• Avoid overmodulation to prevent distortion and interference.

-- Proper gain ensures optimal signal strength and quality.
+• Proper adjustment ensures optimal signal strength and transmission quality.

 9 / 11